WJSoftware/wj-config/README.md

 easy per-environment overrides.
 For example, one host specification can be made to apply to all the 3 configured URL's above.
 You can probably guess that this is also true for common pieces of paths, specified in the `rootPath` properties.
 Yes, properties in plural form.
 Each level may provide a new root path that is appended to all previous root paths.
+It so stands that if the host needs to be overwritten for a specific environment, it is just as easy as overwriting it once in an environment-specific data source (such as a JSON file).

 Ok, but how can the developer obtain the complete URL?
-Thanks to this library, this is actually trivial:  Every "leaf" property *whose value is of type string* (new in v2.0.0) in the various sub-objects under the `ws` object are converted to functions that return the fully built URL.
+Thanks to this library, this is actually trivial:  Every "leaf" property *whose value is of type string* (new in **v2.0.0**) in the various sub-objects under the `ws` object are converted to functions that return the fully built URL.
 For example, the `single` property in the path `ws.gateway.catalogue` in the [Quickstart](#quickstart) example is converted to a function:

 ```js